nmolinatcv/tcv-notes/README.md

 **P&L** - _Profit and Loss Statement_
 Financial statement that summarizes the revenues, costs, and expenses incurred during a specified period.
 This, along with balance sheet and cash flow statements, are issued quarterly and annually by every public company.
 Synonymous w/ income statement.
 [Read more](https://www.investopedia.com/terms/p/plstatement.asp)

+**CIM** - _Confidential Investment Memorandum_
+Document drafted by an M&A advisory firm or investment banker that provides a prospective buyer with the information to generate an initial offer.
+Typically, the book will not include a purchase price for the business, but will provide the prospective buyer sufficient information to appropriately value the acquisition.
+[Read more.](https://www.divestopedia.com/definition/898/confidential-information-memorandum-cim)

+**M&A** - _Mergers & Acquisitions_
+_-_

 **NEED TO CONFIRM - FTE** - _Full-time equivalent_